jsaintro/publicnotes/3dprinting/Bed Calibration/Manual Bed Levelling (W Inductive Probe).md

-# Manual Bed Levelling
+# Manual Bed Leveling

-Using the inductive probe get the bed as level as possible (This way the SW bed levelling won't have to work as hard)
+Using the inductive probe get the bed as level as possible (This way the SW bed leveling won't have to work as hard)

 1. Sync the Z axis steppers
 	1. Run z-axis up to top of frame until both Z-steppers start skipping on top